 This is a complex process and the amount of time, attention and money required to do so will vary based on your contract and your unique situation.
 Understanding the process ensures you can take a strategic approach and create a seamless, easy transition.

 One of the largest parts of a successful factor switch is to make sure your new factoring company is a good fit for your business.
-Learn how to choose the right factor for your company here:
+Download our free checklist to make sure you take all the necessary steps to choose the right factor and have a smooth switch here: